Karsten Creek

 Karsten Creek Golf Club is located 6 mi west on State Highway 51, just outside Stillwater, Oklahoma.
 It replaced Lakeside Golf Course as the home course of the Oklahoma State University (OSU) Men's and Women's golf teams in 1994.
-Karsten Creek now stands as one of the most respected college golf courses in America, and is a powerful aid in the recruiting and development of athletes in the 12-time national champion Cowboy golf program.
+Karsten now stands as one of the most respected college golf courses in America, and is a powerful aid in the recruiting and development of athletes in the 12-time national champion Cowboy golf program.

 Mike Holder, a former Cowboy golf coach and athletic director at Oklahoma State, convinced famed golf course architect Tom Fazio to design the course in hopes of creating one of the most challenging courses in the United States on the Oklahoma plains.
 Fellow golf course architect Andrew Green redesigned the course as part of a renovation completed in 2025.

 The original layout stretched over 7400 yd with SR1020 bent-grass greens and zoysia fairways that wind through native blackjack oak trees.
 The redesigned layout stretches over 8000 yd with Tahoma-31 Bermuda sod fairways.
 110 acre Lake Louise comes into play on many holes, with the greens lying just a few yards away from the water on some occasions.
-Karsten Creek and Lake Louise earned their names to honor Karsten Solheim, founder of Karsten Manufacturing (manufacturer of the PING brand of golf clubs), and his wife Louise, both of whom have been great supporters of the Oklahoma State golf program for many years.
+Karsten and Lake Louise earned their names to honor Karsten Solheim, founder of Karsten Manufacturing (manufacturer of the PING brand of golf clubs), and his wife Louise, both of whom have been great supporters of the Oklahoma State golf program for many years.
 The $4.5 million clubhouse was completed in June 2001.

 Honors

-Karsten Creek was opened on May 9, 1994, and earned the distinction of "Best New Public Course for 1994" by Golf Digest and has earned numerous accolades since.
-Golf Digest honored Karsten Creek again in 1998, this time awarding the course its first five-star rating, giving Karsten Creek the distinction of being among only ten courses in the United States to earn such an honor.
+Karsten Creek Golf Club was opened on May 9, 1994, and earned the distinction of "Best New Public Course for 1994" by Golf Digest and has earned numerous accolades since.
+Golf Digest honored Karsten again in 1998, this time awarding the course its first five-star rating, giving Karsten the distinction of being among only ten courses in the United States to earn such an honor.
 Karsten Creek was selected as host site for the NCAA Men's Golf Championship in 2003, 2011, and 2018.
-Travel & Leisure Golf magazine ranked Karsten Creek as the best college course in the country.
+Travel & Leisure Golf magazine ranked Karsten as the best college course in the country.